marionebl/jaketrent-blog/content/post/local-auth-koa-api.md

 }
 ```

 - `ctx.isAuthenticated` comes from `koa-passport`.
-This is checking for valid session.
+This is checking for a valid session.
-- If we are authenticated, let the request continue
+- If we are authenticated, let the request continue.
 - If we are not authenticated, the request cannot continue, and we return a response of `401`, "Unauthorized".

 Now let's use that middleware, putting it in front of a resource that we want to protect.
 Let's say that our `/ringsofpower` are precious to us, so we want to require authentication there.
-We might write:
+We might write this in the controller:

 ```
 const koa = require('koa')